 Dentists always recommend that we brush for at least 2 minutes, but you’ll be surprised how long it takes when you have a built-in timer.
 Timers are not new in electric toothbrushes, but for most people who are using manual brushes, maybe it’s time to start practicing good oral habits with a reliable timer.

 Quip features a 2-minute timer and delivers a pulse every 30 seconds, so you’ll know when to move to other areas of your mouth.

 The motor is probably the biggest jaw-dropping feature of Quip.
 It’s just hard to comprehend how they were able to create a motor so small and still manage to deliver 15,000 movements per minute.

 Imagine doing that with a manual toothbrush, which is almost the same size as this electric toothbrush.
 The motor is also removable and is covering the battery, so cleaning the handle of Quip comes naturally every time you replace the brush head and battery.

-Being lightweight is not a feature that you will normally find in electric toothbrushes and this is where Quip is, hands down, the best.
-It’s portable, lightweight and wireless, so whenever you are up for a road trip, just toss it in the travel case, put it in your bag and you’re good to go.
+Being lightweight is not a feature that I normally find in electric toothbrushes, and this is where Quip is, hands down, the best.
+It’s portable, lightweight, and wireless, and whenever I have a road trip, I toss it in the travel case, put it in my bag, and I'm good to go.

-Plus, the travel case can be wall-mounted so wherever you go, your toothbrush will always be exactly where you need it to be.
+Plus, the travel case can be wall-mounted, so your toothbrush will always be exactly where you need it to be.

 The subscription plan may seem like a small deal, but try to give it a serious thought for a second, when was the last time that you went to the market just to look for a toothbrush?
 We rarely even think of getting a toothbrush while walking through the aisle.